NOAHSPIRN/OlympicRings/README.md

 Olympic Rings
 =============
 ![](https://stillmed.olympic.org/media/Images/OlympicOrg/IOC/The_Organisation/The-Olympic-Rings/Olympic_rings_TM_c_IOC_All_rights_reserved_1.jpg?interpolation=lanczos-none&resize=700:*)
 In this project you will write a program that displays a design similar to the [Olympic Rings](https://www.olympic.org/olympic-rings).
+You may find slides 15 - 26 of the [Computer Programm A slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) helpful.
 Your program will use the following functions (some more than once):

 *	`ellipse()`
 *	`noFill()`